A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Preliminaries

 \subsubsection{Distance between quantum states}

 In order to quantify the distinguishability of two density operators, one introduces a distance measure which is directly related to the probability of distinguishing them.
-For two density operators $\rho_A$ and $\rho_B$, the \textit{trace distance} is defined as
+For two density operators $\rho$ and $\sigma$, the \textit{trace distance} is defined as

-where $\norm{\rho}_1 = \Tr{\sqrt{\rho^\dagger\rho}}$ denotes the \textit{trace norm} (also called Schatten 1-norm) of $\rho$.
+where $\norm{\tau}_1 = \Tr{\sqrt{\tau^\dagger\tau}}$ denotes the \textit{trace norm} (also called Schatten 1-norm) of a density operator $\tau$.
 The trace distance generalizes the \textit{total variation distance} from the field of statistics, i.e. classical probability distributions to density operators.

-Now, the density operators are said to be \textit{$\zeta$-close} if $D(\rho_A, \rho_B) \le \zeta$.
+Now, the density operators are said to be \textit{$\zeta$-close} if $D(\rho, \sigma) \le \zeta$.
 An intuitive operational interpretation of the trace distance is given by the following scenario.
-We assume a source capable of preparing two known quantum states $\rho_A$ and $\rho_B$ with equal probability, for which $D(\rho_A, \rho_B) \le \zeta$.
+We assume a source capable of preparing two known quantum states $\rho$ and $\sigma$ with equal probability, for which $D(\rho, \sigma) \le \zeta$.
 The task is to determine which state was prepared, only by measuring the resulting quantum state.
 The probability with which the measurement result can be assigned to the correct quantum state is directly related to the trace distance and upper-bounded by

 regardless of the measurement strategy adopted, cf. Ref.~\cite[Sec.~9.1.4]{Wilde16} for a proof, and Refs.~\cite[Sec.~9.1]{ChuangNielsen10} \cite[Sec.~3.2.1]{TomamichelThesis12} \cite[Sec.~2.4.2]{Tsybakov2009} for discussions.
 In other words, two $\zeta$-close operators cannot be distinguished with a probability more than $\zeta$ \cite[Sec.~2.1.4]{Renner05}, meaning that the trace distance can be interpreted as a \textit{distinguishing advantage}.
 This statement will have profound implications for the intuition behind the security of a protocol, as will be discussed in Sec.~\ref{sec:preliminaries:def_security}.